 If your home is served by a municipal water department, learning the status of your drinking water supply is rather easy.
 Federal law requires water agencies to provide customers with an annual water quality report called the Consumer Confidence Report.

 This report details any and all contaminants that may be present in the local water supply and provides information about the health risks they present.
 In most cases, the report must be delivered either by mail or through the department’s website (if you pay online) by July 1 of every year.
 You can find the City of Sacramento Department of Utilities’ 2018 report here.

 Research the Safe Drinking Water Information System

 Maintained by the Environmental Protection Agency (EPA), the Safe Drinking Water Information System (SDWIS) compiles information about water quality across the United States.
 It records violations as far back as 1993, providing a good idea of areas that suffer ongoing water quality problems.
-The site isn’t the most user friendly, however, so it may take some time to dig through all of the information catalogued there.
+The site isn’t the most user-friendly, however, so it may take some time to dig through all of the information cataloged there.

 Test Your Well Water

 If your home is supplied by well water, it can be a bit more difficult to evaluate water quality.
 Private wells are generally not regulated by state or federal agencies and should be tested every year to ensure that the local groundwater has not become contaminated.
 In addition to annual testing, well water should also be tested under the following circumstances:

 - Contaminated water has been reported in the area.